arepetti/Tinkwell/Documentation/MQTT-Bridge.md

     ```text
     map sensor/temperature as living_room_temp
     ```
 *  **Dynamic Expression:** A quoted string that is evaluated as an [expression](./Expressions.md).
 This is useful for extracting the name from the topic or payload.
 The expression has access to `topic` and `payload` variables.
+Note that an expression is useful here only if you're matching more than one topic!
     ```text
     map sensor/temperature/data as "concat('living_room_', segment_at(topic, '/', 1))"
     ```